 Links to other sites

 Our website contains hyperlinks to many other websites.
-We are not responsible for the content or functionality of any of those external websites (but please let us know if a link is not working by contacting us).
+We are not responsible for the content or functionality of any of those external websites (but please contact us to let us know if a link is not working).

 8. Storing your information